IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-capital-read-only.md

 Thus, when a map, set, array, or object is typed with a capital letter, it is heavily implied that it is acting as a static constant.
 Since maps, sets, and arrays are writable by default, it is common to explicitly type these kinds of constants with `ReadonlyMap<Foo, Bar>` or `ReadonlySet<Foo>` or `readonly Foo[]` or `Readonly<Foo>` to enforce that they can never be modified later on, which prevents bugs.
 However, it can be difficult to remember to do this every single time.

-Use this rule to ensure that the SCREAMING_SNAKE_CASE variables are read-only throughout your code base to keep things as safe as possible.
+Use this rule to ensure that the SCREAMING_SNAKE_CASE variables are read-only throughout your codebase to keep things as safe as possible.

 Also see the [`require-capital-const-assertions` rule](require-capital-const-assertions.md).